LoomaDesign

 AI template prompt

-Create Amazon A+ Content AI copy for a Brand Story module using this structure: brand mission, customer problem, product philosophy, trust signal, and a short closing line.
-Keep the tone warm, credible, and easy to pair with visual storytelling.
+Create Amazon A+ Content copy for a Brand Story module using this structure: brand mission, customer problem, product philosophy, trust signal, and a short closing line.
+Use only supplied brand facts and keep the copy short enough for the selected module.

 Template 2: Four-Block Feature Grid